Friedrich von Knauss

 Automata

 Knaus made several (at least five) writing automata of which the first was presented in France in 1753.
-In his earlier examples the writing was merely traced by a hand holding a pen.
+In his earlier examples, the writing was merely traced by a hand holding a pen.
 The fourth writing automaton however had significant improvements, as it was a true writer (a figure) able to write lengthy text.
 Knaus presented it in 1760 to the Holy Roman Emperor Francis Stephen.
 The automata, shown in the nearby figure, was made by Knaus in 1764 and was donated to his patron Prince Charles of Lorraine.
 The clockwork mechanism moves a hand, causing it to dip the pen in the inkstand and write the words “Huic Domui Deus / Nec metas rerum / Nec tempora ponat” (May God not impose ends or deadlines on this house) on a small card.
-The mechanism’s (made by silvered copper with dimensions 68 cm width, 100 cm height) silvered metal coating carries the words “Pro patria.”
+The mechanism’s (made of silvered copper with dimensions 68 cm width, 100 cm height) silvered metal coating carries the words “Pro patria.”

 None of the mechanisms of Knaus’ most advanced writing automata (see the figures below) was contained in the body of the figure, but enclosed in a metal sphere on which the figure was placed.
 The principal mechanism constitutes a horizontal roll composed of pins, introduced into appropriate openings.
 When moving, the pins press on a keyboard containing keys, each key corresponding to a letter.
 The machine wrote a lengthy passage of 107 words and antedated the similar machine of Jacquet-Droz by almost two decades.